trsong/trsong.github.io/_posts/2020-11-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 10, 2021 \[Medium\] Multiset Partition
+---
+> **Question:** Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.
+>
+> For example, given the multiset {15, 5, 20, 10, 35, 15, 10}, it would return true, since we can split it up into {15, 5, 10, 15, 10} and {20, 35}, which both add up to 55.
+>
+> Given the multiset {15, 5, 20, 10, 35}, it would return false, since we can't split it up into two subsets that add up to the same sum.

 ### Jan 9, 2021 \[Easy\] Compare Version Numbers
 ---
 > **Question:** Version numbers are strings that are used to identify unique states of software products.
 A version number is in the format a.b.c.d. and so on where a, b, etc. are numeric strings separated by dots.
 These generally represent a hierarchy from major to minor changes.